mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 <br>

-An example of a selection of images in a single batch size of 32 can be seen in figure 2.
-Here all images have been standardised to a common size of 256 * 256 ready for training.
+An example of a selection of images in a single batch can be seen in figure 2, standardised with a common resolution of 256 * 256 pixels.
+Depending on model architecture, in some cases it was necessary to further reduce the resolution of the images in a bid to reduce model complexity and number of trainable parameters.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures/Images_in_a_single_batch_v2.png" alt="Figure 2">